The Great Mirror of Male Love: Contents

 The Great Mirror of Male Love has two parts: the first four sections (first 20 chapters) embody romantic relationships between warriors and monks; the next four sections center about the Kyoto-Osaka theatres, dealing with male loving stories about the kabuki actors.
 The stories are usually about homoerotic relationships between an adult male and an adolescent youth; the ethical constraints are very much like that of a man and a woman.
 In the first four sections, the samurai senior lovers are the image of manliness, supporter to the younger one, and the dominant role in sex.
 The young beloved boys are portrayed as beautiful, good students of the older samurai, and assume a submissive role in sex.
-From section 5 onward, the young kabuki actors are more like prostitutes to the older townsmen; however, recreational sex was taken for granted in Edo period Japan, therefore the relationship between the townsmen and the kabuki actors are still considered romantic accounts.
+From section 5 onward, the young kabuki actors are more like prostitutes to the older townsmen; however, recreational sex was a common practice in Edo period Japan, therefore the relationships between the townsmen and the kabuki actors are still considered romantic accounts.